 It is important to remember that just because digital marketing uses different communications techniques to traditional marketing, its end objectives are no different from the objectives that marketing has always had.
 It can be easy to set objectives for digital marketing based around ‘vanity metrics’ such as number of ‘likes’ or followers, so it is useful to bear in mind this definition of marketing advanced by the Chartered Institute of Marketing:

 "Marketing is the management process responsible for identifying, anticipating and satisfying customer requirements profitably".

-This definition emphasises the focus of marketing on the customer while at the same time implying a need to link to other business operations to achieve this profitability.
-Dave Chaffey and P.R.
-Smith note that digital marketing can be used to support these aims as follows:
+This definition emphasizes the focus of marketing on the customer while at the same time implying a need to link to other business operations to achieve this profitability.
+Yet, it's a weak definition in relation to digital marketing since it doesn't emphasize communications which are so important to digital marketing.
+In Digital Marketing Excellence my co-author, PR Smith and I note that digital marketing can be used to support these aims as follows:

-So, digital marketing is about utilising digital technology to achieve marketing objectives.
+So, digital marketing is about utilizing digital technology to achieve marketing objectives.
 There is no essential need for digital marketing to always be separate from the marketing department as a whole, as the objectives of both are the same.
-However for now it remains a useful term because digital marketing requires a certain skill set to utilise the digital technology effectively.
-As our recent Developing Digital Skills report showed, many marketers are now spending > 50% of their time on digital marketing activities and two of the three top job roles in marketing are digital, so clearly digital skills are needed.
+However, for now, it remains a useful term because digital marketing requires a certain skill set to utilize the digital technology effectively.
+As our recent Developing Digital Skills report showed, many marketers are now spending > 50% of their time on digital marketing activities and two of the three top job roles in marketing is digital, so clearly digital skills are needed.